 A smartphone is a very personal device; I definitely wouldn’t want anyone fiddling around with my phone without my knowledge.
 Worse still, were anyone to steal the device, I wouldn’t want them to be able to access any of my data.
 That’s why I use a PIN code to lock my screen, and why I’ve installed Cerberus, one of four great anti-theft solutions for Android we’ve reviewed (our all-around winner, in fact).
 That said, repeatedly typing my PIN code all day long can quickly become annoying — doubly so when I don’t even really need my device locked, because I’m at home.
 This inconvenience may be part of the reason why people don’t use PIN codes as often as they should.
 So, wouldn’t it be nice were my smartphone clever enough to automatically unlock itself whenever I’m at a safe place?
-That’s exactly what free app Safe Areas offers.
+That’s exactly what free app Safe Areas [No Longer Available] offers.

 A Free Solution That (Mostly) Works: Safe Areas